 - Picnicking - Pack a picnic, bring a blanket, and enjoy yourself.
 Alternatively, there is plenty of food for sale from a variety of vendors on the island.

-- Host An Event - For just $26/day you can reserve grilling stations and/or groups of tables to have a party.
+- Host an event - For a small fee, you can reserve grilling stations and/or groups of tables to have a party.

-- Concerts - The Beach @Governors Island - hosts concerts throughout the season, and is also just a fun place to hang out when you're on the island
+- Concerts - The Beach at Governors Island hosts concerts throughout the season, and is also just a fun place to hang out when you're on the island.

-- More Events - Check out This Week's Events on Governors Island to see the wide variety of different activities taking place on the island, including everything from art installations and food events to mini-golf and farm stands.
+- More events - Depending on the week, Governors Island has a wide variety of different activities taking place, including everything from art installations and food events to mini-golf and farm stands.